Martin boundaries and asymptotic behavior of branching random walks

-The next result relates the concepts of Martin boundary and $t$-Martin boundary, presenting an innovative perspective, in the following sense.
+The next result relates the concepts of Martin boundary $\M(Q_U, 1)$ and $t$-Martin boundary $\M(P_U, t)$ (see Section \ref{sect:construction} for the formal definition of these boundaries).
 In \cite{CandelleroHutchcroft} (and, independently, in \cite{KW2022}) the object of study was a ``renormalized version'' of the process $\{\B_n\}_n$ on $G$.
-Similarly, on a fixed subgraph $U$ we rescale the induced BRW by a suitable factor.
-For ease of notation, for a neighborhood $U$ of $A$ define
+Similarly, on a fixed subgraph $U$, we rescale the induced BRW by a suitable factor.
+For ease of notation, given a subset $U$, define

-and for all $N\in \N$ set
+and for all $n\in \N$ set